Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Introduction

-Here, we will first explain why the transverse and longitudinal couplings between the microwave fields and the SFQs can coexist, and then mainly focus on some unexplored phenomena resulted from the longitudinal coupling.
+In this work, we will first show that the transverse and longitudinal couplings between the microwave fields and the SFQs can coexist.
+Such coexistence results from the broken inversion symmetry of tunable potential energy of the SFQ circuits.
 The transverse coupling between a single-mode microwave field and the SFQ, which can be reduced to the Jaynes-Cummings model in the rotating wave approximation, is well studied in the quantum optics and atomic physics~\cite{scullybook}.
 However, the model with both the transverse and longitudinal couplings is less studied.
-This is because electric-dipole induced longitudinal coupling does not exist in the natural atoms with well-defined inversion symmetry.
-But both couplings in the SFQs can coexist when the inversion symmetry of the potential energy is broken.
-Therefore some results, which do not exist in the Jaynes-Cummings model, can be obtained when both couplings coexist.
-Moreover, we will also study the interaction between the driven SFQs and the low frequency harmonic oscillator~\cite{cooling,shnirman} when the inversion symmetry of the SFQs is broken.
+The reason is that electric-dipole induced longitudinal couplings do not exist in the natural atoms with well-defined parities.
+In this paper, we show some new results, which do not exist in the Jaynes-Cummings model, when both transverse and longitudinal couplings exist.
+Moreover, we also study the interaction between the driven SFQs and the low frequency harmonic oscillator~\cite{cooling,shnirman,shnirman-1} when the inversion symmetry of the SFQs is broken, and further show some new phenomena due to the longitudinal coupling.